Low stomach acid

 - Pernicious Anaemia (Autoimmune Atrophic Gastritis): this occurs when your immune response – antibodies attack parietal cells, losing functionality including the ability to produce stomach acid.
 Your parietal cells can also lose the ability to produce intrinsic factors to absorb vitamin B12.
 Hence the name pernicious anaemia, low B12 and you can become anaemic.

 - Frequent use of non-steroidal anti-inflammatory pain medicines (NSAIDs): NSAIDs (aspirin and ibuprofen, for example) irritate and damage the stomach over time and this can cause atrophic gastritis; loss of stomach acid

 - Deficiency in minerals or electrolytes: Zinc, sodium and other electrolytes are required to produce stomach acid.
 So looking at them through an expanded blood test with your practitioner is very helpful.

-If you are concerned this could be you…. work with someone that can map your case properly, understanding your risk factors and work with you accordingly.
+If you are concerned that this could be you, work with someone that can map your case properly, understanding your risk factors and work with you accordingly.
 My affiliate mentoring group of 42 practitioners are a wonderful group that can help - as we are mapping cases like this and helping many clients on their health journey.